jfv492/ENSE-271/readme.md

 This repository consists of 6 labs which go over mutiple design applications such as lo-fi, hi-fi prototypes made in Adobe XD.
+Website desinging in Wordpress
-The labs are in there respective folder with proper files required for each lab
+The labs are in there respective folders with proper files required for each lab to be completed